alex-service-ml/kaggle-camera-model/README.md

 ## The Results
 Ultimately, I only achieved about a **50%** test accuracy.
 I did not have more time to explore why, but I suspect a few reasons:
--Errors in my data generation
+- Errors in my data generation
--Not enough training time
+- Not enough training time
--No data pre-processing
+- No data pre-processing
 Really, I likely would've gotten further had I taken the time to build out a confusion matrix for both altered and unaltered images to see where the biggest issues were.

 ## Other Notebooks